Kozea/Dyko/tutorials/Simple application using Kalamar.rst

 .. pyexec:: projects/dyko/tutorials/tutorial1/part1/search_example.py

 You can pass a query to the search method.
-The query must be either a 'Request' instance, or a dictionary for syntactic sugar.
+The query must be either a ``Request`` instance, or a dictionary for syntactic sugar.

 .. pycode:: projects/dyko/tutorials/tutorial1/part1/search_query_example.py